Team Muhafiz

 Team Muhafiz (ٹیم محافظ) is a Pakistani comic book series featuring an organized group of fictional teenage Pakistani crime fighting superheroes launched in August 2015.
 The team faces the real-life issues of trafficking, terrorism and in its third issue, child marriages.
 The goal of the team is to fight these real-life social issues that have haunted Karachi, including extremists ideologies and consists of members belonging to Islam as well as minority religions, such as Christianity.

 Animated series (2022)

-The Inter-Services Public Relations (ISPR) is starting an animated series, directed by Riyan Durrani.
+The Inter-Services Public Relations (ISPR) presents an animated series, directed by Riyan Durrani.
 The series is a joint venture of ISPR & Geo Productions in association with AZ Corp.
-Fahad Nabi is the producer of the series while its art director is Kamran Khan while this master piece Script is written by renowned writer Fakhir Rizvi.
+Fahad Nabi is the producer of the series while its art director is Kamran Khan while the script is written by renowned writer Fakhir Rizvi.

-The OST 'Dil Fatah Karain' released on June 3, 2022, on social media.
+The OST 'Dil Fatah Karain' released on June 3, 2022.

-Soch Band, Karakoram, and Young Stunners are featured in the song "Dil Fatah Karain" Asim Raza and Adnan Dhol's “Bol” has been composed by Soch Band and Sherry Khattak.
+Soch Band, Karakoram, and Young Stunners are featured in the song "Dil Fatah Karain".

-Ali Mustafa and Asif Hassan were in charge of Mix and Mastered.
-Fahad Nabi, animation director Kamran Khan, and director Ryan Durrani produced the video.